Whining is a tone of voice somewhere between crying and talking. And it’s not pleasant to the ears.

 Why Do Toddlers Whine?

 It’s a common misconception that toddlers whine because they are spoiled.
 And thus, they need to be disciplined.
-While it is a possible cause, that’s not all there is to it.
+While it is a possible cause, that’s not all there is.

 Toddlers may whine for several reasons.
 It can probably be because you are pretty busy and cannot focus all your attention on them.
 Kids don’t only love attention from those around them; they need it.
 So they might be whining because that’s the only time you look at them.